jruizvar/project/README.md

 # Project Description
 This web application executes the [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on a relational database.
 The application uses the [SQLite](https://sqlite.org/about.html) library to implement a transactional SQL database engine.
-SQLite is convenient because it doesn't require setting up a separate database server and it is built-in to **Python**.
+SQLite is convenient because it doesn't require setting up a separate database server and it is built-in to [Python](https://www.python.org/).

 The application's directory is called [crudy](crudy), and the project layout looks like this:
 ```